-Do bear in mind that creating podcasts require some work beforehand: pre-production, production, post-production and execution of material.
+Do bear in mind that creating podcasts requires some work beforehand: pre-production, production, post-production and execution of material.
 Make sure that it’s not a repetition of the information that has already been conveyed through other channels (like newsletters or through emails).
 It just will end up being a waste of time and money for everyone involved.

 Have a clear calendar in place for all the processes involved and the release of content.